Stelato S9: Powertrain

 The Stelato S9 is available in both pure electric and range-extender powertrains with single-motor rear-wheel drive and dual-motor all-wheel drive variants.
 Every model uses a 227 kW TZ210XYA03 Huawei DriveONE permanent magnet synchronous motor on the rear axle.
 Dual motor variants add a 158 kW YS210XYA03 Huawei induction motor to the front axle for a total output of 385 kW, and are capable of accelerating from 0–100 km/h in 3.9 seconds.

 Pure electric variants are equipped with a 100 kWh (97.6kWh) NMC Huawei Whale battery pack codeveloped with CATL, which provides CLTC range ratings of 816 km and 721 km for rear and all-wheel drive variants, respectively.
 The battery is capable of recharging 816 km of range within 5 minutes with a DC fast charger due to using an 800-volt electrical architecture.

-The range-extender variant is equipped Huawei's Xuexiao system consisting of with a BAIC 1.5-liter turbocharged inline-four which is also found in the Beijing BJ60 Thunder and Beijing BJ40 EREV which outputs 158 hp and is not mechanically connected to the wheels.
+The range-extender variant is equipped Huawei's Xuexiao system consisting of a BAIC 1.5-liter turbocharged inline-four gasoline engine codenamed A156T2H which is also found in the Beijing BJ60 Thunder and Beijing BJ40 EREV which outputs 158 hp and is not mechanically connected to the wheels.
 It is equipped with a choice of two CATL-supplied battery packs, a 37 kWh LFP pack providing 256 km of CLTC range, or a 53.4 kWh NMC pack with 365 km of electric range.
 It is only available in single-motor rear-wheel drive, and has a top speed of 204 km/h.
 It uses a 400-volt electrical architecture.